advanced_haptics 1.0.8 copy "advanced_haptics: ^1.0.8" to clipboard

 Haptic Player Controls

 These methods control the state of the active CHHapticAdvancedPatternPlayer on iOS, which is typically started by playAhap or playWaveform.
-They have no effect on Android.
+These have no effect on Android — calling them on Android will return a not-implemented error, so guard with a platform check.

 // Pause the currently playing haptic pattern